cpske/ISP/assignment/ku-polls/iteration3.md

 ## New Features to Add in Iteration 3

-- User accounts and ability for users to login and logout.
-- A visitor must login in order to submit a vote or change his vote(s).
+- A visitor must authenticate (login) in order to submit a vote or change his vote(s).
-- An authenticated user is allowed only 1 vote per poll, but he can change his vote anytime while voting is allowed for a poll.
+- Each authenticated user gets only only 1 vote per poll.
 - A user can change his vote on a poll during the voting period, and his new vote replaces his old vote.
-- If a user selects a poll he already voted for, the list of choices shows which choice he/she previously selected.
-For example, a radio button is pre-selected for his previous vote.
+- If a user selects a poll he already voted on, the list of choices shows which choice he/she previously selected.
+For example, a radio button is selected for his previous choice.
+- When a user submits a vote there is visual confirmation of his vote, such as a message on the next page he is shown.
+- A visitor can login and logout.
-- Add a link for "Login" or "Logout" to web pages.
+- A link for "Login" or "Logout" is shown on all web pages.
 It is good UI design if these links appear in the *same place* on all pages (e.g. a common header or sidebar).

 Other Behavior: